 Monthly payments for students making payments out of pocket are due every 30 days, commencing with the student's scheduled orientation date, and payment terms must be approved by a member of the Administrative Staff.
+Weekly payments are also available and must be paid by the first business day of the week.
 See the page titled "What to Bring When You Enroll" attached to this Catalog as Addendum 1 for suggested monthly payments.
 There are no interest or finance charges assessed on the sum being financed, but a service charge may be assessed for late payments.
 The cost of credit is included in the price of the goods and services offered herein.
 We accept payments in the form of cash, check, money order or credit/debit card.